Aemetis, Inc. (NASDAQ:AMTX) CFO Todd Waltz Sells 10,000 Shares

-Aemetis, Inc. (NASDAQ:AMTX) CFO Todd Waltz sold 10,000 shares of Aemetis stock in a transaction dated Thursday, February 18th.
-The stock was sold at an average price of $8.07, for a total value of $80,700.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Aemetis, Inc. (NASDAQ:AMTX) CFO Todd Waltz sold 10,000 shares of the firm’s stock in a transaction dated Tuesday, February 16th.
+The shares were sold at an average price of $7.80, for a total value of $78,000.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.

-Aemetis (NASDAQ:AMTX) last posted its earnings results on Wednesday, August 11th.
-The specialty chemicals company reported ($0.38) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.46) by $0.08.
-The firm had revenue of $54.88 million for the quarter, compared to analysts’ expectations of $55.85 million.
+Aemetis (NASDAQ:AMTX) last issued its quarterly earnings data on Wednesday, August 11th.
+The specialty chemicals company reported ($0.38) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.46) by $0.08.
+The business had revenue of $54.88 million for the quarter, compared to analysts’ expectations of $55.85 million.
 On average, analysts anticipate that Aemetis, Inc. will post -1.88 EPS for the current fiscal year.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Goldman Sachs Group Inc. acquired a new position in shares of Aemetis during the 1st quarter worth about $1,102,000.
-Stifel Financial Corp acquired a new stake in Aemetis in the 1st quarter valued at about $1,334,000.
-Merewether Investment Management LP raised its holdings in Aemetis by 179.3% in the 2nd quarter.
-Merewether Investment Management LP now owns 642,342 shares of the specialty chemicals company’s stock valued at $7,175,000 after acquiring an additional 412,379 shares during the last quarter.
-OLD Mission Capital LLC acquired a new stake in Aemetis in the 2nd quarter valued at about $968,000.
-Finally, DAVENPORT & Co LLC raised its holdings in Aemetis by 780.4% in the 2nd quarter.
-DAVENPORT & Co LLC now owns 543,177 shares of the specialty chemicals company’s stock valued at $6,067,000 after acquiring an additional 481,477 shares during the last quarter.
-Hedge funds and other institutional investors own 48.50% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in AMTX.
+BNP Paribas Arbitrage SA purchased a new stake in shares of Aemetis during the second quarter valued at $33,000.
+UBS Group AG grew its holdings in shares of Aemetis by 109.9% during the first quarter.
+UBS Group AG now owns 2,084 shares of the specialty chemicals company’s stock valued at $51,000 after buying an additional 1,091 shares during the last quarter.
+Royal Bank of Canada lifted its position in Aemetis by 2,069.1% during the second quarter.
+Royal Bank of Canada now owns 7,592 shares of the specialty chemicals company’s stock valued at $85,000 after purchasing an additional 7,242 shares during the period.
+JPMorgan Chase & Co. acquired a new position in Aemetis during the second quarter valued at $100,000.
+Finally, Advisor Group Holdings Inc. lifted its position in Aemetis by 870.9% during the second quarter.
+Advisor Group Holdings Inc. now owns 13,641 shares of the specialty chemicals company’s stock valued at $152,000 after purchasing an additional 12,236 shares during the period.
+48.50% of the stock is currently owned by institutional investors and hedge funds.

 Aemetis Company Profile